jbarrow/LambdaNet/README.md

 the library may require a more in-depth knowledge of Haskell and functional programming techniques.

 You can find a quick example of using the network in `XOR.hs`.
-You can run the file in your REPL to see the results:
+Once LambdaNet is installed, download XOR.hs, and then you can run the file in your REPL to see the results:

 ```
 :l XOR.hs